pkp/pkp-docs/translating-guide/en/translate-software.md

 When all components are finished, please contact [Alec Smecher](mailto:alec@smecher.bc.ca) with the good news!

-## Begin a new translation
+## Begin a New Translation

 To begin a new translation, please create an account by following the instructions above.
 Be sure to specify that you want to start a new translation; this will take a little bit of set-up.
-When you receive confirmation that everything is ready, follow the instructions in **Update an existing translation** — the only difference will be that you will start with empty translation files.
+When you receive confirmation that everything is ready, follow the instructions in **Update an Existing Translation** — the only difference will be that you will start with empty translation files.